 - Tear of tissue around the vagina

-- Complications requiring the need to use forceps, vacuum extraction, or cesarean delivery (C-section)
+- Need to use forceps or vacuum extraction to help deliver the baby, or cesarean delivery (C-section)

 - Infection of the uterus